 - Promotes cooperation and understanding between administrators, faculty, classified staff, community, and the students by coordinating those activities necessary to furnish quality academic and co-curricular programs.

-- Enables and encourages all members of the student body to participate in the activities and decisions of the College; exert influence in the decision-making processes of the College; ensure College policy reflects the best interest of the students.
+- Enables and encourages all members of the student body to: participate in the activities and decisions of the College, exert influence in the decision-making processes of the College and ensure College policy reflects the best interest of the students.

 All members of FRCC-SGA are democratically elected student representatives voted in by the respective FRCC student bodies of the 3 main campuses (Larimer, Westminster, and Boulder County).
 Each campus branch consists of Executive Officers and Legislative Representatives that are elected in the spring to serve their term in the following academic year.

-Meetings are held every Monday from 4:00 – 5:15 p.m. at each campus and are open to all students, faculty, and staff.
+Student Government Association meetings are open to all students, faculty, and staff.
 Visit the Student Life Office of your respective campus for specific locations, agendas, and any open positions.
+See meeting times for each campus below.